artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-centos.rst

    * Archivematica:

-      Use these commands to install the repositories (** NEEDS UPDATE AFTER OFFICIAL RELEASE ):
+      Use these commands to install the repositories:

    .. literalinclude:: scripts/am18-centos-rpm.sh
       :language: bash